Frank E. Warren Music Service

 Composition Awards and Recognition

 In addition, his vocal score, Drei Lieder (for mezzo-soprano, violin and violoncello) was chosen First Prize winner of the New Music for Young Ensembles Composition Competition.
-Subsequent performances by Marni Nixon and The Bronx Arts Ensemble followed at Carnegie’s Weil Recital Hall, and at private estates, as this song cycle has become a favorite of singers and audiences alike, with more than 90 performances.
+Subsequent performances by Marni Nixon and The Bronx Arts Ensemble followed at Carnegie’s Weill Recital Hall, and at private estates, as this song cycle has become a favorite of singers and audiences alike, with more than 90 performances.

 "atmospherically atonal without echoing the Viennese originals..."
 (Alex Ross, NY Times music critic writing about DREI LIEDER: für Mezzosopran, Geige und Violoncello, for its performance at Carnegie's Weill Recital Hall by Marni Nixon and the Bronx Arts Ensemble.
 This performance was part of the award for winning first prize in the New Music for Young Performers composition competition.